MikeKenyon/Decks/docs/CodingStandards.md

 **DO** add an internal accessor to your collection named *XxxxSet*.

 **DO** add a public accessor to your stack named *Xxxx*, for the same value of *Xxxx*.

+### Configuration Elements ###

+**DO** add a configuration class for your stack with it's configuration options.
+Name it *XxxxOptions*, where Xxxx is your stack/set.

+**DO** put it in the Decks.Configuration NS and folder.

+**DO** add a readonly interface to that class, named *IXxxxOptions* where Xxxx is your Stack/Set.

+**DO** add a readonly accessor to the interface to *IDeckOptions* for Xxxx, where that is the name of your Stack/Set.

+**DO** add a read/write accessor the class to the DeckOptions class and an explicit accessor by the same name to it's readonly interface.
+It should always be initialized to a defualt copy.

+**CONSIDER** adding a readonly accessor the the configuraiton interface to your Stack/Set with the name *Options*.